kmjungersen/BenchmarkDB/README.md

           benchmark             Executes benchmarks with the default settings for a given DB
-          deploy                Runs the ansible playbook for a given db help                  Returns some basic task information, much of which provided by invoke
+          help                  Returns some basic task information, much of which provided by invoke
-          install_ssh_copy_id   Installs ssh_copy_id for mac
-          list_mods             Returns a list of existing modules module_requirements   Installs requirements for a specific module requirements          Pip installs all requirements, and if db arg is passed, the
+          list_mods             Returns a list of existing modules module_requirements   Installs requirements for a specific module requirements          Pip installs all requirements, and if db arg is passed, the requirements for that module as well
-          vagrant_up            Runs `vagrant up` for the specified module
     ```

 ## Using the Application